insighty-studio/website/README.md

+## Deployment

+#### Production

+The live version of the website is available at https://insighty.studio.
+It is being built by CircleCI and deployed on a push to `release`.

+#### Staging

+There is also a staging app available at: https://insighty-website-staging.firebaseapp.com.
+It is deployed on a push to `master`.

+---

+## CRA

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>